Budget bill reopens moderate vs. progressive divide for Dems

 The party is again confronting the competing political priorities between its progressive and moderate wings.
 The House version of the bill that was drafted this week ushered in a new phase of the debate that could test whether Democrats can match their bold campaign rhetoric on everything from income inequality to climate change with actual legislation.

-Any stumble may have serious consequences for Democrats’ prospects during next year’s midterms, when they’ll try to prevent Republicans from retaking Congress.
+Any stumble may have serious consequences for the party’s prospects during next year’s midterms, when it will try to prevent Republicans from retaking Congress.
 The finished product could alienate centrists who say it goes too far, or frustrate those on the left who argue it’s too timid at a moment of great consequence.

 Crowley said bills proposing trillions of dollars in spending were “simply something I never had to deal with in my 20 years” in office.
 “These are enormous figures by any standard,” he said.